0xCiBeR/discord-reaction-roles/README.md

 For the bot to work you should:

 - Create a role and an emoji of the same name
-- Add manually all the reactions to the bot with their descriptions
+- Add manually all the reactions to the message
 - Disable normal users from adding new reactions/emojis since this could potentially lead to someone adding the ADMIN named emoji and the bot would give out the admin role.

 After this is setup, run: ```docker-compose build && docker-compose up -d```